awsdocs/nice-dcv-admin-guide/doc_source/manage-storage.md

 # Enabling Session Storage<a name="manage-storage"></a>

 Session storage is a folder on the NICE DCV server that clients can access when they are connected to a specific NICE DCV session\.
-When you enable session storage for a session, clients can download files from, and upload files to the specified folder\.
+When you enable session storage for a session, clients can download files from, and upload files to, the specified folder\.
 This feature enables clients to share files while connected to a session\.

 **Topics**
 + [Enabling Session Storage on Windows](#manage-storage-windows)